MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/advanced-ediscovery.md

 You can learn more about eDiscovery in the [Microsoft Security and Compliance Center](/microsoft-365/) and [Advanced eDiscovery](advanced-ediscovery.md) (coming soon for Yammer).

-The processes outlined in the documentation explains how to run eDiscovery searches on all your Microsoft content.
-While Yammer isn’t discussed explicitly in those documents, the same processes that are mentioned there apply to Yammer content.
+The processes outlined in the documentation explain how to run eDiscovery searches on all your Microsoft content.
+While Yammer isn’t discussed explicitly in those documents, the same processes that are mentioned apply to Yammer content.
 When writing a search query in either eDiscovery or Advanced eDiscovery, you can filter on Yammer content specifically by selecting **Yammer Messages** as the *Type* of content as shown in the screenshots below.

 ## eDiscovery